mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 ![](http://i.imgur.com/0zH7w65.png)

+### Mod Skeleton Contents
+The Skeleton contains 7 files.
+Here is an explanation of each:
+1. **[ModName].cs** - This is the `Mod` class.
+It is the central file to any mod.
+One and only one `Mod` class can exist in every mod.
+For simple mods this file will be very sparse, but in this class various global things can happen such as modifying music.
+2. **description.txt** - Contains text for the description of the mod.
+Click the `More Info` button in the Mod menu to view in game.
+3. **build.txt** - Contains the version, author, and display name of your mod.
+Can contain other [values](https://github.com/blushiemagic/tModLoader/wiki/build.txt).
+Necessary.
+4. **[ModName].csproj** - A project file for Visual Studio set up for debugging your Mod.
+Debugging is extremely useful but a takes a bit of learning, don't delete.
+5. **[ModName].csproj.user** - Related to `[ModName].csproj`, contains the path to Terraria.exe for debugging.
+Don't remove, you'll want it later as you gain experience.
+6. **Items/[ItemName].cs** - A simple Sword item.
+Use this as an example as you learn to make additional ModItem classes.
+7. **Items/[ItemName].png** - The corresponding sprite.

+## Learn how to Build the Mod
 We now have a ready-made mod ready to be built.
 Start up tModLoader and click on the Mod Sources menu item.
 Now click the build and reload button.

 ![](http://i.imgur.com/jbCpSYc.png)